 Are you travelling to Canada for business or pleasure?
 Lucky you!
 But before you pack your bags and board the plane, there’s a Canadian travel requirement you should be aware of.
-As of March 15, 2016, visa-exempt foreign nationals flying to or through Canada, including those who hold a work permit but are visa-exempt, are required to have an Electronic Travel Authorization (eTA).
+Since March 15, 2016, visa-exempt foreign nationals flying to or through Canada, including those who hold a work permit but are visa-exempt, have been required to have an Electronic Travel Authorization (eTA).

 What is an eTA?

 The purpose of Canada’s eTA is to screen passengers before they arrive in the country.
 The eTA is connected electronically to each traveller’s passport, and it is valid for up to five years, or until the passport expires (whichever comes first).